-Join Peggy Fisher for an in-depth discussion in this video Introducing recursion, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Introducing recursion, part of Learning Java.

 - The next topic we're going to review is recursion.…Recursion is the process of a method that calls itself…to solve a problem.…It can call itself again and again…to help break down a larger problem…to solve it in smaller steps.…Let's take a simple example.…When we want to print out a countdown…from 10 to 1, and then print the word Blast Off!…So in this example, we want to stop…when the number gets to zero.…Let's take a look at the program.…If we start with main on line 17,…you'll see that, on line 18, is a call…to the countdown method with a value of 10…as a parameter.…